 My work has been featured in the New York Times, Glamour, HuffPost Live, Baby Center, Health At Every Size® blog, and many other media outlets.

-With over seven million page views on the Plus Size Birth website, a large social media following, and a thriving podcast, I'm completely in awe of the ripple effect our stories can make!
+With over eight million page views on the Plus Size Birth website, a large social media following, and a thriving podcast, I’m completely in awe of the ripple effect our stories can make!

 I’ll be forever thankful that I shared my experience and set out to change how plus size people are treated during pregnancy.
 With over a decade of this work behind me today, I feel like I’m just getting started!